Canon SL3 vs Fujifilm X-T1

 Studio photographers will appreciate that the Fujifilm X-T1 (unlike the SL3) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The SL3 is a recent model that features in the current product line-up of Canon.
-In contrast, the X-T1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X-T1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-T1 was succeeded by the Fujifilm X-T2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what conclusions can be drawn?
 Is the Canon SL3 better than the Fujifilm X-T1 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.